20lives/dmote/doc/options-main.md

 A list of nameable points, in clockwise order.
 The spline will pass through all of these and then return to the first one.
 Each point can have two properties:

-- `position`: A pair of coordinates, in mm, relative to other points in the list.
-This property is required.
+- Mandatory: `position`.
+A pair of coordinates, in mm, relative to other points in the list.
-- `alias`: A name given to the specific point, for the purpose of placing yet more things in relation to it.
-This is optional.
+- Optional: `alias`.
+A name given to the specific point, for the purpose of placing yet more things in relation to it.

 ##### Parameter `resolution`

 The amount of vertices per main point.
 The default is 1.
 If 1, only the main points themselves will be used, giving you full control.
 A higher number gives you smoother curves.

 If you want the closing part of the curve to look smooth in high resolution, position your main points carefully.

+Resolution parameters, including this one, can be disabled in the main `resolution` section.

 #### Section `lip`